About Toning Your Inner Thighs and Sculpting the Perfect Legs

 Start in a standing position with your feet about 3 feet apart and your arms up overhead.
 Turn your feet out about 45-degrees.
 Exhale and bend your knees to begin a wide squat.
 Keep your arms active, your shoulders back and down, and your knees back.
 Breathe deeply throughout the pose for the required amount of time.

-Now, let’s get rockin’ with this 30 Day Thigh Challenge!!
+Now, let’s get rockin’ with this 30 Day Leg Challenge!!

 (2 of 3)